 Vicki and her children wanted to do something to raise awareness of the hospice and say thank you for all the care it was giving their family.
-With faultless organisational skills still in full force, Vicki and some of her fellow school mums organised for a group of schoolmates from Jon and Emma's school - including Jon and Emma - to take part in the Hospice Mini Marathon.
+With faultless organisational skills still in full force, Vicki and some of her fellow school mums organised for her children and their schoolmates to take part in the Hospice Mini Marathon.

 Although Vicki died before the Mini Marathon took place, the day itself was filled with excitement and determination - and a huge turnout of support from so many people that knew Vicki and her family.
 The Hook Lane Primary School runners raised an incredible £40,000 - far exceeding their initial target of £100.
 And through their fundraising efforts Sam and Eilis met many people who had a connection to the hospice, and they really got an idea of how important it has been to so many people's lives and their experiences of losing someone they love.